BYTESHAUS/read-write/README+/pencraft/README+/essays/README+/rec/LN-view.md

 However, mediocre and inaccurately focused efforts caused Lotus to wilt.<sup>🍦</sup>

 * In **2001**, <samp><sub>[![Microsoft](https://img.shields.io/badge/Microsoft-0078D4?style=for-the-badge&logo=microsoft&logoColor=white)](#)</sub></samp> released its "bird of a feather" &thinsp;<samp>&mdash;</samp>&thinsp; **SharePoint** &thinsp;<samp>&mdash;</samp>&thinsp; much more sophisticated and bulkier but promoting the next generation of a product and API.\
-SharePoint was deprived of many inherent vices of the Lotus pioneer and gradually began to supersede _LN_ in the one-way migration.
+SharePoint was deprived of many inherent vices of the Lotus trailblazer and gradually began to supersede _LN_ in the one-way migration.

 * In **2018**, the sell-out of Domino/Notes and granting the office's source code to freeware pushed **_LN_** out to IT margins.

 ___________\
-&nbsp; &nbsp; <sup>🙋</sup> <samp>I can't feature a newbie installing SharePoint on a notebook and writing the first useful application within a week.</samp>\
 &nbsp; &nbsp; <sup>📜</sup> <samp>Long before NoSQL became mainstream.</samp>\
 &nbsp; &nbsp; <sup>⭐</sup> <samp>Emphasized for rare ease, versatility, productivity, and robustness.
 Besides synchronizing DBs it allowed us to seamlessly use/develop LN offline, guarantee messaging, and merge design much simpler than in Git or TFS.</samp>\
 &nbsp; &nbsp; <sup>💰</sup> <samp>For a $3.5 billion &mdash; pretty good deal, especially before IT procurements had skyrocketed in the 2000s.</samp>\